 Integrating Gene Therapy

 An advantage of an integrating gene therapy is that it is permanent for the life of the cell.
 This means that a person with CF might have to receive the gene therapy only once or a few times in their life.
 A disadvantage is that there may be limited control over where the new copy of the CFTR gene integrates into the genome.
 The new copy could be inserted into a part of the genome that contains some critical information, like the new page being randomly added to a book and disrupting an important chapter.
-This means integrating gene therapy could have undesirable side effects, such as increasing the risk of
+This means integrating gene therapy could have undesirable side effects, such as increasing the risk of cancer.

 A type of integrating gene therapy, known as CAR-T therapy, has already been approved to treat patients with certain kinds of leukemia and lymphoma.
-Integrating gene therapies to treat CF are being tested in the lab, and a clinical trial to test the
+Integrating gene therapies to treat CF are being tested in the lab, and a clinical trial to test the safety of this approach in people with CF could happen in the next several years.

 To learn more about several key types of lung cells that could be targeted by genetic therapies, including gene therapy, watch this video.